 COVID-19 in Denmark: A few thoughts

 The first Danish Coronavirus case was diagnosed on February 27, and so many things have changed in Denmark over the past four weeks.

 Most notable, of course, is the misery of the people infected with the virus, the pain of the families who have lost loved ones, and the Herculean efforts of the health care workers who care for them.

 But daily life has changed for ordinary citizens as well, and not just because many of us aren’t quite sure what will be happening with our jobs and exactly how we will be paying the rent in the future, not to mention all that online shopping from home we’ve been doing during quarantine.

 Schools are closed, with the kids (more or less) learning from home, and many of their parents are (more or less) working from home too.
 Cinemas, shops, gyms, and swimming halls have been shut down in an attempt to break the chain of infections.
 Concerts and sporting events are canceled.

 Confirmations scheduled for the spring have been put off – a crushing disappointment for the teenagers who have spent the past 6 months in Bible studies with hopes of a big spring party.

-I waited about 5 minutes for a nurse to take the call, and she asked me some questions about the size and location of the bite, and whether or not I’d had a tetnus shot recently.
+I waited about five minutes for a nurse to take the call, and she asked me some questions about the size and location of the bite, and whether or not I’d had a tetanus shot recently.
 I hadn’t, so she made an appointment for me at the local emergency room for about an hour later.